-- According to Current Clinical Guidelines: - Use of the platelet inhibitors, as monotherapy or combination therapy, is based on the specific clinical indication and the patient's risk for thromboembolic events. - Antiplatelet therapy (aspirin, aspirin plus extended-release dipyridamole, or clopidogrel) is recommended for long-term secondary prevention in patients with an acute ischemic stroke who are not receiving thrombolysis.
-Combination aspirin plus dipyridamole extended-release is recommended over aspirin, and clopidogrel is suggested over aspirin.
-Dual antiplatelet therapy should be used with caution and is favored in patients who have had a recent acute myocardial infarction, other acute coronary syndromes (ACS), or recently placed coronary stent.35 - According to 2013 American College of Cardiology Foundation/American Heart Association guidelines for the management of ST elevation myocardial infarction, aspirin 162 to 325 mg should be given before primary percutaneous coronary intervention (PCI) and after PCI, aspirin should be continued indefinitely.
-A loading dose of P2Y12 receptor inhibitor is recommended to be given as early as possible or at time of primary PCI followed by maintenance therapy as follows: clopidogrel 75 mg/day, prasugrel 10 mg/day or ticagrelor 90 mg twice daily, for one year for patients treated with a stent (bare metal stent [BMS] or drug eluting stent [DES]).
-For patients with DES, continuation of P2Y12 receptor inhibitor beyond one year may be considered.
-Prasugrel should not be administered to patients with a prior history of stroke or transient ischemic attack.38 - According to 2012 American College of Cardiology Foundation/American Heart Association focused update for the guidelines for the management of patients with unstable angina/non-ST elevation myocardial infarction, a loading dose of P2Y12 receptor inhibitor is recommended for whom PCI is planned followed by maintenance therapy as follows: clopidogrel 75 mg/day, prasugrel 10 mg/day or ticagrelor 90 mg twice daily for at least 12 months.
-For patients treated with a stent (BMS or DES), aspirin should be continued indefinitely.
-The duration and maintenance dose of P2Y12 receptor inhibitor therapy should be as follows: - Clopidogrel 75 mg/day, prasugrel 10 mg/day or ticagrelor 90 mg twice daily for at least 12 months in patients receiving DES and up to 12 months for patients receiving BMS. - Continuation of P2Y12 receptor inhibitor beyond 12 months may be considered in patients following DES placement.36 - According to the 2012 guideline on Antithrombotic Therapy and Prevention of Thrombosis by the American College of Chest Physicians, dual therapy with clopidogrel, prasugrel or ticagrelor in addition to low-dose aspirin is recommended in the first year following ACS in patients regardless of PCI status.
-Furthermore, the guideline recommends ticagrelor plus low-dose aspirin over clopidogrel plus low-dose aspirin in patients post-ACS independent of whether PCI has been conducted.34 - The 2011 European Society of Cardiology guideline for the management of ACS in patients presenting without persisting ST-elevation recommends ticagrelor first-line in patients at moderate to high risk of ischemic events, regardless of treatment strategy and including those pretreated with clopidogrel. - If coronary anatomy is known and PCI is planned, prasugrel is recommended. - Clopidogrel is recommended in patients who cannot receive prasugrel or ticagrelor.37

-- The 2011 American College of Cardiology Foundation/American Heart Association/Society for Cardiovascular Angiography and Interventions guideline for percutaneous intervention recommends clopidogrel, prasugrel, and ticagrelor as treatment options. - Prasugrel should not be administered to patients with a prior history of stroke or transient ischemic attack. - Treatment with all agents should be continued for at least 12 months.39 - Other Key Facts: - Anagrelide, clopidogrel, dipyridamole, and ticlopidine are available generically.
+- According to Current Clinical Guidelines: - Use of the platelet inhibitors, as monotherapy or combination therapy, is based on the specific clinical indication and the patient's risk for thromboembolic events.24-40 - Antiplatelet therapy (aspirin plus extended-release [ER] dipyridamole or clopidogrel >aspirin) 0 is recommended for long-term secondary prevention in patients with an acute ischemic stroke who are not receiving thrombolysis.
+Combination aspirin plus dipyridamole ER is recommended over aspirin, and clopidogrel is suggested over aspirin.
+Dual antiplatelet therapy should be used with caution and is favored in patients who have had a recent acute myocardial infarction, other ACS, or recently placed coronary stent.24,25 - According to the 2012 guideline on Antithrombotic Therapy and Prevention of Thrombosis by 0 the American College of Chest Physicians, dual therapy aspirin with clopidogrel or ticagrelor or prasugrel monotherapy is recommended in the first year following ACS in patients regardless of PCI status.2 - The guideline recommends ticagrelor plus low-dose aspirin over clopidogrel plus lowdose aspirin in patients post-ACS independent of whether PCI has been conducted.24 - The 2013 guidelines for managing patients with STEMI by American College of Cardiology 0 Foundation and American Heart Association recommend clopidogrel, prasugrel or ticagrelor for one year following PCI, without recommendation for one antiplatelet drug over another.28 - The 2011 European Society of Cardiology guideline for the management of ACS in patients 0 presenting without persisting ST-elevation recommends ticagrelor first-line in patients at moderate to high risk of ischemic events, regardless of treatment strategy and including those pretreated with clopidogrel.27 - If coronary anatomy is known and PCI is planned, prasugrel is recommended. - Clopidogrel is recommended in patients who cannot receive prasugrel or ticagrelor. - The 2011 American College of Cardiology Foundation/American Heart Association/Society for Cardiovascular Angiography and Interventions guideline for percutaneous intervention recommends clopidogrel, prasugrel, and ticagrelor as treatment options.28 - Treatment with all agents should be continued for at least one year. - Other Key Facts: - Anagrelide, dipyridamole, and ticlopidine are available generically.
+0